-We have completed the process of eliminating all antibiotics important to human medicine from chicken production.
-All chicken raised for our restaurants today meets this requirement and will be process verified by the U.S. Department of Agriculture (USDA) to ensure compliance.
+We have eliminated all antibiotics important to human medicine from our chicken supply in the U.S., which is Process Verified through the U.S. Department of Agriculture to ensure compliance.